atet/virtual/README.md

 >
 > **IMPORTANT**: After 45 mins., if you don't see the terminal going back to "`pi@raspberrypi:~/Craft $ _`" the screen may be "stuck", just click on the terminal and press Enter a couple times

-**While Docker builds the image, let's take a look at the `Dockerfile`**
+**While Docker builds the image, let's look at the `Dockerfile`**

 * This file basically lists out all the commands we ran in the other tutorial with a few extra Docker syntax (e.g. "`FROM`",  "`RUN`", etc.)